-The benefits of recycling metal are endless for both the economy and environment — mainly because scrap metal can be used, reused, and dispersed again and again.
+The benefits of recycling metal are endless for both the economy and the environment — mainly because scrap metal can be used, reused, and dispersed again and again.
 Reusing scrap metal ranges from industry use to home furnishings and even influences the world’s most famous artists.

 From soda cans to semi-trucks, each year more than 150 million tons of scrap metal is recycled in the United States alone.
 But while recycling that empty soup can or scrap from your latest project might not seem like it makes a difference — it does!
 Read on to learn some of the biggest benefits of recycling scrap metal.

-1. Recycling Scrap Metal Benefits the Environment
+1. Good for the Environment

-Recycling scrap metal by reusing it or selling it for reuse both have positive effects on the economy and environment.
+Recycling scrap metal by reusing it or selling it for reuse both have positive effects on the economy and the environment.
 When scrap metal is recycled it means there is less scrap metal in landfills and more space for actual waste like food and non-recyclable items.
 Freeing up space in our landfills means there is less pollution in the environment.

 Recycling scrap metal touts numerous advantages, but perhaps the most significant is that it lessens the amount of greenhouse gas emissions.
 When new metal is produced from mined ore, it releases far greater amounts of greenhouse gas emissions than if recycled metal products were used.
-Not only do greenhouse gas emissions cause harmful levels of air pollution in cities, but emissions influence climate change — considering 2016 was the warmest year to date, this is a serious issue that should not be taken lightly.
+Not only do greenhouse gas emissions cause harmful levels of air pollution in cities, but emissions influence climate change — considering 2020 (tied with 2016) was the warmest year to date, this is a serious issue that should not be taken lightly.

-2. Recycling Scrap Metal Conserves Energy
+2. Conserves Energy

-3. Recycling Scrap Metal Creates More Jobs
+3. Creates More Jobs

-4. Recycling Scrap Metal Can Earn You Money
+4. Can Earn You Money

 If you need another incentive for recycling your scrap metals, doing so can make you money.
 Scrap yards will gladly take aluminum, brass, copper, iron, and steel.
 As for how much you can earn — it varies.
 Different metals have different values, and different businesses will offer different cashouts.
 While potential profit varies, non-ferrous metals are typically worth more than ferrous metals like iron and steel.

-5. Recycling Scrap Metals Frees Up Your Space
+5. Frees Up Your Space

-Scraps of metal consume lots of occupied space in our garages, sheds, yards and the like.
+Scraps of metal consume lots of occupied space in our garages, sheds, yards, and the like.
 Not only is it an eyesore, but it also doesn’t serve much purpose if it is only being stored.
 Recycling your scrap metal is an environmental duty that will pay off (literally!).
-Knowing what materials can be sold as scrap, locating the right buyers and obtaining the best prices for your old appliances are all factors to consider when you want to get a return for your good service.
+Knowing what materials can be sold as scrap, locating the right buyers, and obtaining the best prices for your old appliances are all factors to consider when you want to get a return for your good service.

-How to Sell Your Scrap Metal
+How to Recycle Your Scrap Metal for Money

 It is easy to overlook certain items that contain valuable metals that can be sold.
 For instance, Christmas lights contain copper that can be sold as scrap.
 Toasters also contain copper and have a steel body that can all be recycled into something new instead of tossing it as waste when their mechanics begin to fail.
 Most appliances are sellable for their scraps, so look for anything in your home with metal and you are on the right track.

-Knowing what metals you have will pay off at the scrap yard.
-Certain scrap yards will pay more for specific types of metals than others.
-You can always call ahead to find out what the price per pound is for your metal to find the highest bidder.
+Knowing what metals you have will pay off when working with our team.
+Some companies will pay more for specific types of metals than others, but our team will be here to ensure you get the right price for the metals you are looking to sell.
+You can always call ahead to find out what the price per pound is for your metal to find the best price.
 The payout prices tend to range from $0.05 – $2.00 per pound.